grandeurkoe/python-scripting-projects/README.md

 ### Day 001 - Band Name Generator

-This project generates a band name based on user's hometown and pet name.
+This project generates a band name based on hometown and pet name.
+Get hometown and pet name as user input.

 For a live version, go [here](https://replit.com/@grandeurkoe/band-name-generator?v=1)